-Guidance for objecting to the new planning application (20/01033/EIA) for development in the setting of Old Oswestry hillfort
+Objecting to January 2022 revision of planning application 20/01033/EIA for housing in the setting of Old Oswestry hillfort

-‘PLANNING APPLICATION REFERENCE: 20/01033/EIA, Land To The North Of Whittington Road, Oswestry, Shropshire.
-Proposed residential development of 91 No. dwellings with associated access, public open space, electricity sub-station, drainage and landscaping.’
+‘Reconsultation due to amendment to application 20/01033/EIA – Land To The North Of Whittington Road.
+Proposed residential development of 83 No. dwellings with associated access, public open space, electricity sub-station, drainage and landscaping.’

-Exactly 8 years since major development by Old Oswestry was first proposed, we are asking for your support once more in opposing the latest bid to build houses in the hillfort’s near landscape.
+As we reach almost 10 years since major development by Old Oswestry was proposed in Shropshire’s Local Plan (SAMDev), we need your support once again to oppose the latest bid to build houses in the hillfort’s near landscape.

 FOLLOW THESE STEPS TO OBJECT:

-- For those campaigners who are busy with family life during these challenging times, simply cut and paste the guide points into a standard letter form.
+- If it helps, you can cut and paste the below guide points into a standard letter form.
 Don’t forget to include the planning reference 20/01033/EIA, as well as the date, your name and address, and sign it.
-Your opening sentence should read “I strongly object to this proposed housing development for the following reasons”.
-You can email your letter in Word or PDF format to: email@example.com or upload it to the planning portal https://tinyurl.com/ql2y9gj
+Your opening sentence should read “I strongly object to the amended proposal for housing development for the following reasons”.
+You can email your letter in Word or PDF format to: email@example.com or upload it to the planning portal https://tinyurl.com/44m38rna

-- Please remember to register your objections by the deadline – midnight on Monday 20th April 2020.
+- IMPORTANT.
+Please remember to register your objections if possible by the deadline – midnight on Wednesday 9th February 2022.